Jackcar/luasApp/README.md

 possible to see trams forecast.
 To help people I wrote a simple app considering only the following requests:

 Given I am a LUAS passenger:
 When I open the app from 00:00 – 12:00
 Then I should see trams forecast from Marlborough LUAS stop towards Outbound

-Given I am a LUAS passenger
+Given I am a LUAS passenger:
 When I open the app from 12:01 – 23:59
 Then I should see trams forecast from Stillorgan LUAS stop towards Inbound

-Given I am on the stop forecast info screen
+Given I am on the stop forecast info screen:
 When I tap on the refresh button
 Then the forecast data should be updated

-To get real time information, it was used LUAS Forecasting API https://data.gov.ie/dataset/luas-forecasting-api
+To get real time information, it was used LUAS Forecasting API
+https://data.gov.ie/dataset/luas-forecasting-api